canonical/lxd/doc/howto/projects_confine.md

 The client can then add the server as a remote in the usual way ([`lxc remote add <server_name> <token>`](lxc_remote_add.md) or [`lxc remote add <server_name> <server_address>`](lxc_remote_add.md)) and can only access the project or projects that have been specified.

-To confine access for an existing certificate (either because the access restrictions change or because the certificate was added with a trust password), use the following command:
+To confine access for an existing certificate, use the following command:

     lxc config trust edit <fingerprint>